qmacro/qmacro.github.io/_posts/2021-05-13-notes-on-markdown-linting.markdown

 ## Configuring markdownlint

-Configuration for `markdownlint` can be supplied with the `--config` option, or by configuration files in the right place - either in the current directory or (effectively) in one's home directory.
+Configuration for `markdownlint` can be supplied with the `--config` option, or by configuration files in the right place - either in the current directory or in one's home directory.

 I added the following to `~/.markdownlintrc`, and the grief about line length went away: